grinnell-cs/csc151-images/_eboards/eboard24-3.md

 > If you have other suggestions of ways I can help you know what work is coming up, please let me know.

+Can you send grade report emails more frequently?

+> I can try.

+Did anyone attempt to fool Sam yesterday?

+> I don't think so.

 What does AFK mean?

-> Away from Keyboard.
+> Away from keyboard.
 If I tell you that I'm AFK, it means I'm probably answering a Teams Message or an email from my phone.

+Can I earn tokens retrospectively?

+> Yes.
+We only look at your end-of-semester total.

+Can I submit my MP6 post-reflection late without penalty?

+> Yes.

+Does it matter whether I complete an LA as a quiz or on a SoLA?

+> No. The important issue is that you complete the LA.
+You can tell from your grade report which ones you've completed.

+> Two of the LAs can only be completed on paper (tracing and diagramming structures).

 ### Reading on Pairs